doritoes/ipdice.com/3_ECS.md

 11. Click **Create**

 ## Create a Service
-1. Back in the ECS console, the go to your cluster `ipdice-cluster`
+1. Back in the ECS console, go to your cluster `ipdice-cluster`
 2. In the lower pane, find the **Services** tab (probably already selected)
 3. Click **Create**
     - Cluster: **ipdice-cluster**